 A bit about SUP in a Bag

-Amanda Leonard founded SUP in a Bag in 2015, with the aim to introduce people to Stand Up Paddle Boarding, in the belief that a magical adventure can accessible to everyone.
+Amanda Leonard founded SUP in a Bag in 2015, with the aim to introduce people to Stand Up Paddle Boarding, in the belief that a magical adventure is accessible to everyone.
 Amanda works tirelessly to deliver a tailored experience on every SUP experience.
 SUP in a Bag is all about having fun, getting people confidently standing up on high quality Stand Up Paddle Board kit and experiencing Cornwall's natural environment & wildlife.

 Loving the oceans and wildlife, helping to protect them is high on Amanda's personal and business agenda.
 SUP in a Bag aims high, embedding sustainable practices in everyday business.
 Amanda organises waterway litter picks and promotes environmental issues at every opportunity.
 With a bit of citizen science SUP in a Bag gets paddlers involved in Grey Seal research by reporting sightings, as well as spotting and recording other finds such as Mermaid’s Purses.

 Amanda has worked in Sports Development, Play Work and University Adventurous Activities sectors.
 She is a qualified Canoe Coach (including SUP), Yacht Skipper, power boater, has First Aid at Sea, Off-site Safety Management, Basic Expedition Leadership and a Foundation in Water Safety and Rescue.
 Amanda particularly enjoys introducing beginners and seeing what’s around the corner.

 SUP in a Bag is a member of Visit Cornwall and St Agnes Chamber of Commerce.